nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find mom`<br>
   Returns both `dinner with mom` and `dinner with Mom`
 * `find mom dad sister`<br>
-  Returns Any task having names `mom`, `dad`, or `sister`
+  Returns Any task having `mom`, `dad`, or `sister`in its name

 > ##### Optional specifiers:

 > ###### Find tasks that contain all keywords: `all`
-> This specifier demands that only tasks containing all, not just some, keywords will be returned.
+> This specifier demands that only tasks containing all, not just some, keywords will be returned. <br>
 > Format: **`find all`**` [keywords]`<br>

 > Examples: